-Vice-President: The Vice-President shall succeed the President of the organization if the President resigns or is unable to continue in office.
+Vice-President: The Vice-President shall succeed the President of the organization in the event that the President resigns or is unable to continue in office.
 The Vice President shall serve on committees in an ex-officio capacity and shall perform all other duties as assigned by the President.